SkylerHope/hope-coding/README.md

 Contributions to make the project better are always welcome!

-See `COPYING` if you wish to use the code in your own projects.
+Check the [license](https://github.com/SkylerHope/hope-coding?tab=GPL-3.0-1-ov-file#readme) if you wish to use the code in your own projects.